Updated: Dec 20, 2021

 This, if you couldn't tell, is a review of a site I used to find those books that didn't cost much.
-You probably have heard of it before (hough I hadn't) as it seems to be quite a widespread and well known site.
-The site is called thriftbooks.
+You probably have heard of it before (though I hadn't) as it seems to be quite a widespread and well-known site.
+The site is called Thriftbooks.

 And so I researched.

 I knew the library did a big book sale on occasional Saturdays.
 I had bought books there before in excellent condition for $1 a hardback $0.50 a paperback and I knew that if they were doing it the upcoming month, the Saturday would not be far off.
 But upon looking at the library's schedule I saw that the sale was in fact every second month, not every month as I had thought.